onebeyond/awesome-proof-of-concept/README.md

 - [POC Microfrontends](https://github.com/irenemherrero/microfrontends_poc) - Proposal on how to integrate microfrontends using Module Federation from Webpack 5.
 - [POC React app internationalization](https://github.com/inigomarquinez/howto-react-i18n) - Proposal on how to do the internationalization of a React application making use of some useful frameworks.

+## AI

+- [POC Running local instance of stable-diffusion and Slack](https://github.com/onebeyond/poc-local-stable-diffusion) - Just showing how to use StableDiffusion via Slack.

 ## Other